-5 Bd. of Educ. of Twp. of Piscataway v.
+8 Bd. of Educ. of Twp. of Piscataway v.
 New Jersey Dept. of Educ., 2019 WL 2402545 1 (App.
 Div.
 Jun.
 07, 2019).
+9 Id.

-education aid.
+education categorical aid equal to the percentage of the district's special education students enrolled in the charter school and, if applicable, 100% of preschool education aid.
 The district of residence shall also pay directly to the charter school any federal funds attributable to the student...
 (Emphasis added).